 These are the rates and fees for the lines of credit:

-Sales and Advertising Transparency
+Sales & Advertising Transparency

 StreetShares has signed the Small Business Borrower’s Bill of Rights, a list of rights created by the Small Business Lending Coalition that lays out the fundamental rights of merchants seeking financing.
 Among other things, this means StreetShares is committed to providing a transparent and easy-to-understand service.

-Customer Service and Technical Support
+Customer Service & Technical Support

+Reviews about StreetShares’ customer support are, for the most part, positive, but a growing number of borrowers appear to be reporting issues with reps over-promising and under-delivering.
 In my experience, the customer service is helpful, transparent, and willing to answer questions.

 This lender also has a fairly detailed FAQ that can answer most of the basic questions you might have.

-Negative Reviews and Complaints
+Negative Reviews & Complaints

-Positive Reviews and Testimonials
+Positive Reviews & Testimonials